 df.set_index('Date', inplace=True)

-# Calculate moving average
+# Calculate a 3-day moving average

 df['SMA_3'] = df['Sales'].rolling(window=3).mean()